mccright/rrl/AudioBooks/README.md

 By [Christopher Anvil](https://en.wikipedia.org/wiki/Christopher_Anvil) (1925 - 2009)
 (published in "Galaxy Science Fiction."
 February 1957)

-Reader's Notes:
-This story starts with the assumption that all resources of the universe are targets for human exploitation and consumption.
+Reader's Notes:  This story starts with the assumption that all resources of the universe are targets for human exploitation and consumption.
 Add worm holes for faster-than-light travel, formalized *survival-of-the-fittest* population control, and engineering/re-engineering of humans, and you have a story that can be read on many levels and might meet the interests of many Science Fiction listeners.

 Librivox Summary:
 >Raveling Porcy's systematized enigma, Dan found himself with a spy's worst break—he was saddled with the guise of a famed man!
 A masterful science fiction tale told by one of the greats. - [Summary by Paul Hampton](https://librivox.org/advance-agent-by-christopher-anvil/).

 </details>

-<details><summary>The Age of Elizabeth.
+<details><summary><a name="age_of_elizabeth_mandell_creighton"></a>The Age of Elizabeth.
 By Mandell Creighton.
 1876</summary>

 ### The Age of Elizabeth.
 (07:35)
 https://librivox.org/the-age-of-elizabeth-by-mandell-creighton/